 He decided to sell BRAK Systems when the revenues were quite high.
 He took a second mortgage on his house when he needed to put all the money and efforts for BRAK.
 Herjavec suggests, keeping your job until it is safe to quit.

 Knowing your numbers is like solving a jigsaw puzzle.
-Many businesspeople are not very good with their number game.
-Robert Herjavec net worth is a result of his knowledge of the number game.
+Many business people are not very good at their number game.
+Robert Herjavec's net worth is a result of his knowledge of the number game.
 He knew his numbers well enough to take calculated risks and increase his revenues.

-Brought up in tough conditions, Robert Herjavec matured early and was determined to the betterment of his life.
+Growing up in tough conditions, Robert Herjavec matured early and set his mind to changing his future.
 His rags to riches story is an inspiration for all.
-He was a successful entrepreneur and a hardworking and focused businessman.
-He always mastered sales techniques in his career.
-He helps young entrepreneurs by investing in their ventures through Shark Tank.
+He was a successful entrepreneur and a hardworking and focused businessman, always the master of sales techniques in his career.
+Robert helps young entrepreneurs by investing in their ventures through Shark Tank.